Table of Contents

 Loading into Elastic or OpenSearch

-• Create a new Elastic/OpenSearch index named 'email' using the development console:
+3. Create a new index named 'email' using the Elastic/OpenSearch console:

 PUT /email

-To index the Enron data into Elastic, you must first update the load script with the path to a certificate, as required by Elastic.
+To index Enron data into Elastic, update the load script to include a valid certificate path.

 # Insert path to Elastic cert below